 Drinking Alcohol with Invisalign

-Again, this is a question that I had but found it hard to get a straight answer to.
+Again, these are questions that I had but found it hard to get a straight answer to.

 While drinking alcohol with Invisalign isn’t exactly recommended by dentists (it’s recommended that you ONLY drink water with the trays in), a lot of people do it.

-White wine spritzers are another favourite alcoholic beverage of choice for Invisalign patients.
+White wine spritzers are another favourite alcoholic beverage of choice for Invisalign patients as it doesn’t stain like red wine.

-As the trays are changed every two weeks, many people tend to become less obsessive when they know that they’ll be changing to new trays in a day or two and from what I’ve read online, all kinds of alcoholic drinks are ago when that’s the case!
+As the trays are changed every 7-10 days, many people tend to become less obsessive when they know that they’ll be changing to new trays in a day or two and, from what I’ve read online, all kinds of alcoholic drinks are ago when that’s the case!

 I figured that if I could only leave the trays out for a total of 2 hours in any one day, how was I going to enjoy a night out with the girls when that usually involves more than 2 hours of drinking!

-Having been on 2 nights out since starting my treatment, I now know that it’s not such a nuisance.
+Having been on 2 nights out since starting my treatment, I now know that it’s not such a nuisance and I hope things will stay that way.

 I stuck to drinking a clear drink (Malibu and soda) with a straw and I made sure to rinse my mouth out on numerous occasions during the night with water.
 I also made sure to brush my trays and brush and floss my teeth when I got home.